“I don’t know how to talk about art. I don’t know much about it. My job is to make ’em laugh. When they laugh I know it’s going.” – Bert Williams

 While Bert made others laugh, he coped with much pain.
 The same description of him being the funniest man was followed up with Bert is “the saddest man I ever knew.”
 He dealt with significant racism, often having to find his own accommodations, eating alone, taking backroom elevators, and though being black, having to perform in blackface.
 Remarking about a time when fellow performers went on strike, he said.
 “I went to the theatre as usual, made-up and dressed.
 Then I came out of my dressing room and found the stage deserted and dark, the big auditorium empty and the strike on.
 I knew nothing of it: I had not been told.
 You see, I just didn’t belong.
 So then I went back to my dressing room, washed up, dressed up, and went on the roof.
 It all seemed like a nightmare.”

 Through the racism, the frustrations, Bert continued to perform, always doing his best to please a crowd and support the show organizers.
 His last performance came during a time of illness.
 Feeling so weak that he needed help to dress, Bert still went out for his role.
-He collapsed during his performance and soon after passed away at forty-seven.
+He collapsed during his performance and soon after passed away at the age of forty-seven.

 —